xjtu-intsoft/MiniDetector/README.md

   Includes two ontologies, covering types and operations.

 * `/dataset`:
-  As GitHub has a size limit for single files, we have uploaded the dataset to Zenodo: [Dataset Link](https://doi.org/10.5281/zenodo.7159718).
+  As GitHub has a size limit for single files, for more samples, please contact us directly.

 * `/dfjs`:
   Analyzes data flow in Mini-App JavaScript.
 This tool performs taint analysis for data flow in WeChat mini-apps.
 The entry file is `main.js`.
 Modify the incoming mini-app file directory as needed.
 After the analysis is completed, a `__res__` result file will be generated in the directory.